The ongoing pandemic has changed the way we vacation. But rather than trying to ignore your travel itch, why not set your sights on the open road?

 You’re not the only one getting ready to hit the road, which means accommodations fill up fast.
 Use an app like Launchtrip to easily find and book hotels ahead of time, and avoid the stress of scrambling for last-minute options.

 Plus, hotel and motel rules and availability may differ during COVID.
 The last thing you want is to show up at a hotel late at night that requires 24-hour notice of booking.
 We also suggest booking accommodation that provides contactless check-in and checkout to minimize face-to-face interactions.
+One good option to choose from is luxury chalet rentals like Val D’Isere Chalets.

 If you’re planning to camp, look into campsites in advance.
 Some may have COVID restrictions.
 And make sure to book popular destinations, such as major National Parks, well in advance.